Julia sets with Ahlfors-regular conformal dimension one: Separated recurrence

-A distinctive property for the case when edges subdivide polynomially fast is that recurrent subedges and subbands are unique at each level, in the sense of the following lemma.
+When edges subdivide polynomially fast, recurrent subedges and recurrent subbands are unique at each level, as stated in the following lemma.

-\begin{lem} Let $\R$ be a finite subdivision rule. \begin{itemize} \item For any $n\ge 0$ and a level-$0$ recurrent edge $e$ with polynomial growth of subdivisions, there is a unique level-$n$ subedge of $e$ that is recurrent. \item For any $n\ge 0$ and a level-$0$ recurrent band $\band$, if $e_1$ and $e_2$ have polynomial growth of subdivisions, then there exists a unique level-$n$ subband of $\band$ that is recurrent. \end{itemize} \end{lem} \begin{proof} It is straightforward from Lemma \ref{lem:UniqRecurPath}. \end{proof}
+\begin{lem} Let $\R$ be a finite subdivision rule. \begin{enumerate} \item Suppose $e$ is a level-$0$ recurrent edge that subdivides polynomially fast.
+Then, for each $n\ge 0$, there is a unique level-$n$ subedge of $e$ that is recurrent. \item Suppose $b:=\band$ is a level-$0$ recurrent band such that $e_1$ and $e_2$ are level-$0$ recurrent edges that subdivide polynomially fast.
+Then, for any $n\ge 0$, there exists a unique level-$n$ subband of $b$ that is recurrent. \item If $h_{top}(f|_{S_\R})>0$, then there exists a level-$0$ recurrent edge $e$ that has more than one level-$n$ recurrent subedges at any sufficiently large $n>0$. \end{enumerate} \end{lem} \begin{proof} Statements (1) and (2) are straightforward from Lemma \ref{lem:UniqRecurPath}.
+If $h_{top}(f|_{S_\R)})>0$, then, by Proposition \ref{prop:entpysubexpedgesubdiv}, there exists a level-$0$ edge $e$ such that the vertex $[e]$ of the directed graph $\Ecal_\R$ of edge subdivisions is contained in two different cycles.
+Then, for each $n>0$, there exist at least two distinct level-$n$ recurrent subedges of $e$. \end{proof}